threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 ### Reservation data

-The reservation data is composed of the individual workload to be deployed, information about who can sign for the actual deployment and deletion of the workload, and the id of the capacity pool to use for the reservation.
+The reservation data is composed of the individual workload to be deployed, information about who could sign for the actual deployment and deletion of the workload, and the id of the capacity pool to use for the reservation.
 All fields in the data object are immutable after the reservation is created (i.e. the customer signs the data).
 Modifications afterward will cause the customer signature to become invalid.